Dev (Bengali actor): Politics

 Dev won the 2014 Lok Sabha Elections as a Trinamool Congress candidate from Ghatal constituency.
 He gave his maiden speech in the Lok Sabha after two years of winning the elections, in Bengali language regarding the implementation of Ghatal Master Plan.
 He was re-elected consecutively from the same constituency in 2019 and 2024.

+2026 Rebellion (Merger to NCPI)

+In June 2026, almost immediately after the massive Trinamool Congress defeat, around 20 MPs of TMC including Yusuf Pathan, Saayoni Ghosh, Shatrughan Sinha, Bapi Halder, Mala Roy, Mitali Bag, Adhikari, Arup Chakraborty, Sharmila Sarkar, Satabdi Roy, Rachna Banerjee, Prasun Banerjee and others, allegedly declared rebellion from their Party, and presented their written wish to join Bhartiya Janata Party.
+This group was led by Kakoli Ghosh.

+Later, on 14 June, 20 MPs, including Adhikari, signed a formal letter declaring their split from Trinamool Congress as to merge with the Nationalist Citizen Party of India (NCPI).
+They formally submitted the letter to Lok Sabha Speaker Om Birla.

+The total strength of TMC in Lok Sabha had been 28, so that a number of 20 MPS made it eligible for splitting from the Party, as per the Indian Defection laws, so as to escape the anti-defection disqualification.

 Special appearances

 Dev has had special appearances in several films.
 In 2009, he made a cameo appearance in the item song "Pante tali" of Chirodini Tumi Je Amar directed by Raj Chakraborty and produced by Shree Venkatesh Films.
 The song was one of the leading chartbuster songs of the year.
-In the same year, he appeared in an additional item number "Jibone ki Pabona" in the film Jackpot, directed by Kaushik Ganguly.
+In the same year, he appeared in an additional item number "Jibone Ki Pabona" in the film Jackpot, directed by Kaushik Ganguly.
 The song was a cover of a track originally performed by Bengali actor Soumitra Chatterjee.

 In 2010, he appeared as himself in Abhik Mukhopadhyay's Ekti Tarar Khonje.

 In 2012, Dev made a cameo appearance in Bawali Unlimited, directed by Sujit Mondal.

 In 2018, Dev made a cameo appearance as himself in Uma, directed by Srijit Mukherji.